BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 > - Explain why these approaches were chosen and how they differ from standard practices.
 > - Evaluate the success of these approaches, including any challenges faced and lessons learned.

+New approaches taken to this project include the whole concept behind behaviour trees, as this was a first for me to take on.
+I took this task towards my AI creatures as it would allow me to truly tackle something new within the realm of UE5 developing, and as a result I've learnt more than I would've had I just researched.
+This hands-on experience was really useful moving forwards.

 ### Testing
 > - Document the user testing conducted, specifying the type of tests used (e.g., automated testing, guided user testing, blind testing).
 > - Present feedback or issues identified during testing, using graphs, tables, or visual aids to summarise results.
 > - Describe how these issues were addressed.
 If any issues were not resolved, provide a clear justification for leaving them unaddressed.

+Through numerous testing iterations I have been figuring out what works best for the game.
+From the most recent testing phase I found out what the rough playtime is for the game alongside how people feel towards it.

+Most people played for around 10 minutes and the responses averaged out to an average playing experience.

+Thankfully, they gave their thoughts on the game for me to improve upon alongside the current bugs present within that build of the game.

+The biggest response talked about the game being unplayable due to the gate locking off the later exits, the issue was found quickly due to how differently the default editor viewport and the build handles certain relationships between actors.
+This error was quickly fixed to allow the level to become complete.

 ### Technical Difficulties
 > - Identify any technical difficulties encountered during the implementation phase.